Daniel-KM/Omeka-S-module-UniversalViewer/README.md

 pages.
 This can be disabled in the settings of the site.
 Finally, a block layout is available to add the viewer in any standard page.

-To embed the Universal Viewer, just use the helper:
+To embed the Universal Viewer somewhere else, just use the helper:

 ```php
     // Display the viewer with the specified item set.